ScureX/Takyon.PlayerVote/README.md

 ## !kick
 ### Usage: [!kick name]  [!kick name force] | [!yes]  [!no]
-Lets people vote on kicking a player by typing !yes or !no. At least 90% of people need to have voted and more than half of those have to vote for kicking.
+Lets people vote on kicking a player by typing !yes or !no. By default at least 90% of people need to have voted and more than half of those have to vote for kicking.
+(This can be changed)

 !kick name force only works for people declared as admins in the andminNames array.
 This lets them kick without voting.